Al-Khums: Port and transport

 Al-Khums has a small port for bulk carriers, containers and car carriers.
 It has an entrance channel of depth 13 metres and an anchorage with a depth 10 meters.
 The port itself consists of nine medium-sized berths (numbers 12 to 19) with lengths ranging from 75 to 530 meters and maximum drafts ranging from 8 to 12 meters depending on the berth.

 In June 2018, the container ship Maersk Alexander rescued 113 refugees in the Mediterranean sea during her voyage en route from al-Khums to Malta.
-The ship had been directed to do so by MRCC Rome after a distress message was received from the boat with 113 refugees.
+The ship had been directed to do so by the maritime rescue coordination centre in Rome after a distress message was received from the boat with 113 refugees.
 After an initial refusal of permission to berth at Sicily, the refugees were subsequently disembarked at the Italian port of Pozallo.